Musketeer-H2020/Hackathon2021/README.md

 git clone https://github.com/Musketeer-H2020/Hackaton2021.git
 ```

-3. Download the credential file musketeer.json of you team and save it in the root folder of this repository ('Hackaton2021' folder):
+3. Download the credential file musketeer.json of you team and save it in the root folder of this repository ('Hackaton2021' folder).

 4. Your credential file allow you to handle 11 different users (1 for the master node and 10 for the worker nodes).
 You must edit the following scripts: